Game for Vultures: Reception

-The film was meant to have its world premiere in Johannesburg on 22 June 1979.
-However the film was banned by South African government censors, who deemed it a threat to state security.
+The film was meant to have its world premiere in Johannesburg on 22 June 1979, but the film was banned by South African government censors, who deemed it a threat to state security.

-Though generally well-written and produced, Game for Vultures was not a massive commercial or critical success.
-Some critics condemned the apparent bias of the plot, which ran counter to the traditionally accepted view of Rhodesia's predominantly white government as being a racially oppressive one, while its black nationalist opponents were widely regarded as freedom fighters representing a just cause.

 In addition, this film was overtaken by actual events, as the war came to an end before the film reached wide distribution.
-It saw some success in video sales, on VHS and in a DVD Region 2 release.
+It had some success in video sales, on VHS and in a DVD Region 2 release.

 Versions, censorship, and home media

 The original cinema release of the film was exactly 113 minutes, having been awarded an X certificate by the British Board of Film Censorship.
-This version was initially released on PAL VHS and Betamax video cassette formats by RCA Columbia in 1986, running to approximately 109 minutes due to PAL speed-up, with an 18 certificate.
-In 1986 it was cut to approximately 103 minutes for home release (equivalent to around 107m 18s in the cinema) with a 15 certificate.
-Cuts include an injured soldier being run over by the disabled Land Rover during the early ambush, as well as the scene towards the end in which Danny Batten confronts and stabs his sister, before he himself is killed with a garden fork, which may have been removed to achieve the lower certificate, while other cuts appear to be for other reasons, such as when Raglan Thistle attends a pro-Zimbabwe demonstration in Hyde Park.
+This version was initially released on PAL VHS and Betamax video cassette formats by RCA Columbia in 1986, running to about 109 minutes due to PAL speed-up, with an 18 certificate.
+In 2006, it was cut to around 103 minutes for home release (equivalent to around 107 m, 18 s in the cinema) with a 15 certificate.
+Cuts include an injured soldier being run over by the disabled Land Rover during the early ambush, and the scene towards the end in which Danny Batten confronts and stabs his sister, before he himself is killed with a garden fork, which may have been removed to achieve the lower certificate, while other cuts appear to be for other reasons, such as when Raglan Thistle attends a pro-Zimbabwe demonstration in Hyde Park.
 Subsequent home and VOD releases have been this cut version.